 |Wham! gaming||Nintendo DS||May 28, 2006||8 out of 10||80|

 Sep 28, 2007

 CompetitionTo celebrate Mario's 20th anniversary, Nintendo Australia ran a competition that anyone who purchased an Australian copy of New Super Mario Bros. could enter.
 The major prize was a trip for 4 to America to visit the Nintendo World Store with $1000 spending money.
 There were also twenty runner-up prizes of limited edition "Happy!
 Mario 20th" T-shirts.

 PackagingThe Japanese version of the game was packaged in a special Nintendo DS case - instead of the plastic being black, it was bright yellow.

 SalesIn December 2010, New Super Mario Bros. became the first Nintendo DS game to sell over six million copies in Japan.
 It accomplished this after being on the market for almost five years.
-It's also the best selling game worldwide for the system, with more than 24 million copies sold in total.
+It's also the best selling game worldwide for the system, with 30.75 million copies sold in total.